Group captain (India): History

 On 06 March 1946, Subroto Mukerjee was promoted to the acting rank of Group Captain, the first Indian officer to be promoted to the rank.
 He was appointed Group Captain (Plans & Training) at Air headquarters.

 Appointments

 Group captains in the Indian Air Force command squadrons and helicopter units.
 Officers in the rank of Group Captain also serve as chief operations officers of air force stations.
 The air attachés and air advisors at India's high commissions and embassies in most countries are officers of the rank of group captain.
 At Air headquarters, group captains hold the appointments of directors of directorates and branches.

 Insignia

 The pennant of a group captain is triangular in shape and is sky blue with the Indian Air Force roundel surmounted by the eagle from the Indian Air Force badge.
 The badges of rank consists of four sky blue bands, each on a slightly wider navy blue band.
 A group captain wears gorget patches which are blue patches with white braids.
-In addition to this, the blue grey terrywool tunic has four sleeve stripes consisting of a narrow bands.
+In addition to this, the blue grey terrywool tunic has four sleeve stripes consisting of narrow bands.